 Swab samples were collected by removing a sterile swab from a sterile tube, moistening it by inserting it into a second tube which contained a sponge soaked with sterile 1.5 ml of phosphate buffered saline (PBS) at pH 7.2.
 The selected surface was swabbed by moving the swab back and forth across the surface with several horizontal strokes, then several vertical strokes.
 The swab was rotated during sampling to ensure that the entire surface of the swab was used.
-After sampling, the swab was returned to its pre-labeled containing sampling tube appropriate amount of liquid media.
+After sampling, the swab was returned to its pre-labeled sampling tube containing appropriate amount of liquid media.

 Surface sampling was performed with raised RODAC plates.
 The tryptone soya agar in contact plates was mixed with polysorbate 80 and lecithin, which inactivate many residual disinfectants.
-Polysorbate 80 neutralizes phenols. hexachlorophene, and formalin, and lecithin inactivates quaternary ammonium compounds.
+Polysorbate 80 neutralizes phenols, hexachlorophene, and formalin, and lecithin inactivates quaternary ammonium compounds.
 During sampling, a contact plate was pressed onto the area to be tested.
 Any microorganisms on the surface of the area tested (which should ideally be flat) were transferred onto the contact plate.
 After the sample had been obtained; the area tested had been wiped down with isopropyl alcohol 70 % to remove any residue left by the contact plate.
-The contact Plates were placed upside down in the incubator for 48 hours at 30°C - 35°C and then for 72 hours at 20°C - 25°C.
+The contact Plates were placed upside down in the incubator for 48 hours at 30°C -35°C and then for 72 hours at 20°C - 25°C.

-Antibacterial and antifungal activities: Antibacterial and antifungal activities was synthesized performed with silver nanoparticles by disc diffusion method against a number of reference strains (Escherichia coli ATCC 8739, Salmonella Typhimurium ATCC 6538, Klebsiella pneumonia ATCC 10031, Pseudomonas aerugenosa ATCC 16404, Bacillus spizizenii ATCC 6633, Staphylococcus aureus ATCC 6538, Candida albicans ATCC 10231 and Aspergillus niger ATCC 16404).
+Antibacterial and antifungal activities: Antibacterial and antifungal activities was performed with synthesized silver nanoparticles by disc diffusion method against a number of reference strains (Escherichia coli ATCC 8739, Salmonella Typhimurium ATCC 6538, Klebsiella pneumonia ATCC 10031, Pseudomonas aerugenosa ATCC 16404, Bacillus spizizenii ATCC 6633, Staphylococcus aureus ATCC 6538, Candida albicans ATCC 10231and Aspergillus niger ATCC 16404).
 The freshly prepared cultures were homogenized with melted Mueller-Hinton agar media at about 45°C. Discs soaked in synthesized AgNPs solution were transferred into the surface of solid inoculated media, plates were incubated overnight at 30-35°C.

-Mixing with other antiseptics: Fungal contaminant was isolated from Capsule filling Machine and confirmed by differential (RBC) culture media and examined against 3 types of disinfectants with different concentrations (Ag-H2O2 solution, H_2O_2 and Ethanol 70%) to compare between their effectiveness to inhibit fungal growth.
-Stock solutions of Ag-H2O2 were 50% hydrogen peroxide (Merck) and 500 ppm silver synthesized before; the treatment solution was freshly prepared in deionized water.
+Mixing with other antiseptics: Fungal contaminant was isolated from Capsule filling fungal growth.
+Stock solutions of $Ag-H_2O_2$ were 50% hydrogen peroxide (Merck) and 500 ppm silver synthesized before; the treatment solution was freshly prepared in deionized water